 Environmental Determinants of Health and Disease.
-Our lab studies how early life environmental exposures disrupt the epigenome to increase susceptibility to adult diseases (Walker and Ho Nature Reviews Cancer 2012, Walker et. al. Nature Reviews in Endocrinology 2018).
-This work offers the potential to develop epigenetic biomarkers of early life exposure and/or future risk of disease, as well as new targets for intervention and disease prevention.
+Our lab studies how early life environmental exposures disrupt the epigenome to increase susceptibility to adult diseases (Treviño et al., 2020).
+This work offers the potential to develop epigenetic biomarkers of early life exposure and/or future risk of disease, as well as new targets for intervention and disease prevention (Wang et al., 2018)

 A New Function for the Epigenetic Machinery.
-We have also recently discovered that the epigenetic machinery that regulates chromatin also plays a key role remodeling the cytoskeleton (Park et al Cell 2016).
-We are currently studying the role, and potential importance, of this new biology for the neuronal cytoskeleton, and exploring how defects in dual-function chromatin-cytoskeleton remodelers contribute to autism spectrum disorder and other neurological diseases such as Huntington's disease.
+We have also recently discovered that the epigenetic machinery that regulates chromatin also plays a key role remodeling the cytoskeleton (Park et al., 2016; Seervai et al., 2020; Karki, et al., 2021).
+We are currently studying the role, and potential importance, of this new biology for the neuronal cytoskeleton, and exploring how defects in dual-function chromatin-cytoskeleton remodelers contribute to autism spectrum disorder and other neurological diseases such as Huntington's Disease (Koenning, et al., 2021).